SeaHOH/ban-peers/README.md

 - Quit: exit the script.
 - Stop: stop checking if run script via import as package, or same as Quit.
-- Restart: reload ipfilter, it is useful when manually modify ipfilter.
+- Restart: reload ipfilter.dat, it is useful when manually modify ipfilter.dat.
-- Pause: pause checking, it is useful when manually modify ipfilter.
+- Pause: pause checking, it is useful when manually modify ipfilter.dat.
 - Proceed: just proceed checking.

 # Got troubles/ideas